-- Other children, as follows, who are under age 25, unmarried, and dependent on you for principal - Children who are related to you either directly or through marriage (e.g., grandchildren, nieces, nephews). - Children for whom you have legal custody or guardianship (or for whom you have a pending application for legal custody or guardianship) and are living with you.
+Other children (including children of domestic partners), as follows, who are under age 26, unmarried, and dependent on you for principal support:

+- Children who are related to you either directly or through marriage (e.g., grandchildren, nieces, nephews). - Children for whom you have legal custody or guardianship (or for whom you have a pending application for legal custody or guardianship) and are living with you.